 On the guided tour, you’ll learn more about this place, who made everything possible, and you’ll listen to sad stories about those poor bears’ lives and why and how they ended up in this sanctuary.
 The sanctuary is also home to other abandoned or abused animals like wolves, donkeys, or dogs.

 The entry price ticket might seem expensive, but after realizing the price is a contribution to ease the bears’ pain, to provide food and medicine, you will consider it an opportunity to help them.
 Those bears need donations; making additional contributions and purchasing stuff from the small shop is highly recommend it.

 RELATED: Libearty Bear Sanctuary Zarnesti: http://bearsanctuary.com/libearty-bear-sanctuary or https://millionsoffriends.org/en/libearty/visit-the-sanctuary

 Are you on Pinterest?
-Save this Image and save it for Later!
+Save these PINs for later!